With Robust Molecular Tumor Registry, The Stars Align

 When tumor tissue is either not available or the tumor’s mutations have “evolved” in response to treatment, a liquid biopsy can screen for up to 73 clinically relevant genomic alterations.

 With rapidly evolving cancer breakthroughs and diagnostic technology, all of this testing requires a strategic partnership with leading private diagnostics companies.
-The MTB team has identified the most innovative and reliable partners to bring cutting edge NGS testing to Duke patients.
+The MTB team has identified the most innovative and reliable partners to bring cutting0edge NGS testing to Duke patients.

-As the test results come back to the ordering physicians, they’re inputted into the Molecular Registry of Tumors, nicknamed “MrT” by Datto, who, with DUHS clinical informatics architect Chris Hubbard, designed, built and coded the secure electronic registry.
-Datto hoped it would be a “robust entity” like Mr. T from the 1980s action-adventure A-Team TV series.
-And it has already delivered.
+As the test results come back to the ordering physicians, they’re inputted into the Frameshift Molecular Registry of Tumors (Frameshift MRT), by Datto, who, with DUHS clinical informatics architect Chris Hubbard, designed, built and coded the secure electronic registry.
+Datto hoped it would be a “robust entity” and it has already delivered.

 Since 2014, Duke had been receiving patients’ NGS reports from the diagnostic companies via printed PDFs that had to be scanned into the patients’ health records.
-But once Datto asked for and got access to the individual structured data contained in the reports, MrT was off and running.
+But once Datto asked for and got access to the individual structured data contained in the reports, the MRT was off and running.

 “It seems relatively simple, but it’s kind of revolutionary,” said genetics scientist Michelle Green, PhD, who left the diagnostic testing industry just a few months ago to assume the newly-created role of Molecular Tumor Board program leader.
 “This is real-world data with the potential to drive outcomes now.
 We couldn’t do this before because all the data was stuck in the PDF.”